spcourse/populations-oo/population/contents.md

 Modify the class `Creature`:

 * **add** attribute `birthrate`.
 This `float` indicates how likely it is that two creatures that interact will reproduce.
 This is the default birth rate for any creature.
-Value 0 means the creature will never reproduce, and 1 means that the creature will reproduce at every interaction.
+Value 0 means the creature will never reproduce; 1 means that the creature will reproduce at every interaction; and 0.5 means that a creature will reproduce at about half the interactions.
 The value is not super important as both `Fox` and `Rabbit` will define their own specific birth rate.
 * **add** attribute `reproduce`.
 * *modify* the method `__init__()`.
 Set `reproduce` to `False`
 * *modify* the method `interact()`.
 Every time two creatures of the same kind interact, with a probability of `birthrate`, set `reproduce` to `True`.
 Keep in mind that the interact method is called twice for each pair.
 So, it is possible that an interaction will set `reproduce` to `True` for both creatures.
 You can solve this in many ways, but the easiest is to just leave it.
 If this leads to a reproduction rate that is too high, you can simply give the variable `birthrate` a lower value.